 - 1. Organization Description - 2.
 Program Needs Statement - 3.
 Program Description, including which priority area the program intends to address, and identify if the program is evidence-based or a promising practice - 4.
-Description of how the program will specifically impact SilverSummit members - 5.
+Description of how the program will specifically impact SilverSummit members (note: this section will be eliminated from the Rural Community Investment Program process) - 5.
 Program Expected Outcomes, including previous outcomes achieved with this program/approach - 6.
 Program Budget and narrative